section-engineering-education/engineering-education/content/articles/implementation-of-ci-and-cd-in-.net-application-using-shell-executor-on-gitlab/index.md

 - Have a computer running Windows operating system.
 - Download git into your machine.
 [Click here to download](https://git-scm.com/downloads.).
 - Download `MSBuild` or use the visual studio building tools installed in the visual studio.
-- Use the same .exe files used to install MSBuild to install `VS Web Build` by running the command ` vs_buildtools.exe — add Microsoft.VisualStudio.Workload.WebBuildTools` in the command-line
+- Use the same .exe files used to install MSBuild to install `VS Web Build`.
+We can achieve this by running the command ` vs_buildtools.exe — add Microsoft.VisualStudio.Workload.WebBuildTools` in the command-line.
 - Download Nuget to reinstall our application's packages from the official website.
 [Click here to download](https://www.nuget.org/downloads).

 ### Table of contents